SapwoodStudio/Transmogrifier/docs/src/installation.md

 # Installation 📥

 ## 1. Download and install Blender
-Blender is a cross-platform, licensed-free 3D content creation software, developed by people all over the world.
+Blender is a cross-platform, licensed-free 3D content creation software developed by people all over the world.

 [Download Blender 3.6 LTS](https://www.blender.org/download/lts/3-6/){ .md-button .md-button--primary }

 ??? question "Why LTS?"
     Transmogrifier is developed specifically for long-term support (LTS) versions of Blender.
 These are branches of the software which receive optimizations and stability improvements over 2-year cycles.
-We develop Transmogrifier for Blender LTS because it reduces our having to play "catch-up" with incremental changes to Blender's API, thus allowing us to focus more on developing add-on itself.
+We develop Transmogrifier for Blender LTS because it reduces our having to play "catch-up" with incremental changes to Blender's API, thus allowing us to focus more on developing the add-on itself.

     **Transmogrifier may work on non-LTS versions >3.6, but this is not guaranteed.**